If you use Gmail Aliases, Gem will automatically pull those into your account, so you can use them in your sequences!

 Work with your IT Team, or Google Apps administrator to set up your Alias

-You have a few options here, depending on what your company's GSuite Administrator is comfortable with.
-Here are some options (pick one):
+Depending on what your company's GSuite Administrator is comfortable with, here are some options (PICK ONE OPTION):

 Verify that receiving email works